claraFT/biodiversity-shiny/README.md

 5.  **Aesthetic Improvements**: Using a CSS file to modify the app’s appearance could make it more aesthetically pleasing, personalized, and user-friendly.
-This would enhance the overall user experience.
+This would improve the overall user experience.

 These enhancements would significantly increase the application’s functionality and user engagement.